 We had a tight budget for our new mattress.
-While I was willing to spend extra to get a safe, non-toxic mattress, I could not quite afford the ultimate green mattress I was dreaming of.
+While I was willing to spend extra to get a safe, organic mattress, I could not quite afford the ultimate green mattress I was dreaming of.
 We ended up buying a quilted, organic cotton innerspring mattress from Naturepedic.
 It is a super comfy, affordable, non-toxic, organic mattress and we love it!
 Naturepedic has many other more luxurious organic mattresses to choose from in a range of prices.

-Here are a few mattress brands that stand up to my green & healthy scrutiny.
+Here are a few non-toxic mattress brands that stand up to my green & healthy scrutiny.
 I’ve personally tried Naturepedic and Zen Haven and I’ve heard good reviews about the rest.

-For detailed information, additional brands and a handy buying chart, check out my post about Non-Toxic Mattress Brands.
+For detailed information about these brands and more, check out my post about Non-Toxic Mattress Brands.

-If a natural or organic mattress is simply not in your budget, here are a few things you can do to lessen the negative effects:
+If a natural or organic mattress is simply not in your budget, here are a few things you can do to lessen the negative effects of a conventional mattress: